 The disposable/washable filter should be replaced/cleaned on a regular basis to maintain the efficiency of the system.
 The efficiency rating is not within the scope of this inspection.
-A 20x20x4 filter(s) was installed at the air handler.
+A disposable filter(s) was installed in a hallway filter grille.